jfloresc/MD_membrane_proteins/README.md

 Extra features will be added soon.

-Various python scripts that calculate PCA, Allosteric Networks, RMSD, and RMSF plots.
+Various python scripts to calculate PCA, Allosteric Networks, RMSD, and RMSF plots.
 It uses MDtraj, Networkx, numpy and scikit-learn.

 Jose Flores-Canales